c-cooley007/NVMe_Setup/README.md

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)
 !-->
 <h2>Description</h2>
 This project involved partitioning and mounting a new NVMe drive on a Kali Linux system.
-The lsblk command was used to initially view the block devices.  parted was then used to partition the NVMe drive (/dev/nvme0n1) with a GPT partition table and two primary ext4 partitions, each occupying 50% of the drive.
+The lsblk command was used to initially view the block devices.
+Parted was then used to partition the NVMe drive (/dev/nvme0n1) with a GPT partition table and two primary ext4 partitions, each occupying 50% of the drive.
 The partitions were then mounted at mountnvme1 and mountnvme2 respectively.  lsblk, df -h, and fdisk -l were used to verify the partitioning and mounting process, displaying block device information, disk usage, and partition details.
 <br />